hermitbaby/line_server/circle_project/readme.md

 1. When the file size < 1Gb, and there are not too many requirements(**uptime**, **server failure**, etc), it's feasible to just read all lines to a local array.
 The index of the array will represent the line number.
 	* pros: easy and feasible.
 	* cons: The modern web application should be stateless, which is good for **_scalability_** and **_robust_**.
-When the server is down(loal variable will be gone), or need to server bigger file, this approach will not meet the needs.
+When the server is down(loal variable will be gone), or need to serve bigger file, this approach will not meet the needs.

-2. When the file is really big(1G ~ 100G), we can preprocess the file and devide the single big file to separate smaller files with fixed number of lines.
-We can use a in-memory dict/hashtable to store the filename-line_range mapping.
+2. When the file is really big(1G ~ 100G), we can preprocess the file and divide the single big file to separate smaller files with fixed number of lines.
+We can use an in-memory dict/hashtable to store the filename-line_range mapping.
 	* pros: a single server can handle a really big file.
 	* cons: still need to find lines in any smaller file chunck.
 	* improvements: